-However, there are a few orders of business you’ll need to take care of, and one main item is filing a death claim.
+When someone passes away, it’s a time to grieve.
+However, there are a few orders of business you’ll need to take care of, like filing a death claim.

-The Process To Filing a Life Insurance Death Claim
+How to File a Life Insurance Death Claim

 Once contacted, the agents can expedite the process and give you the personal service you need in order to make the process as simple as possible.

 Being prepared will expedite this process even further and make it much smoother for you.

-- a death certificate
+- Death certificate

-- life insurance policy document
+- Life insurance policy document

 You want to make sure you send a copy of this document, and not the original, just to be safe and have the original on hand if needed.

-Your funeral home can make copies for you, or you can also request them directly from the State.
+Your funeral home can make copies for you, or you can request them directly from the State.

-The insurance company needs this document to cross-reference with their own records, again to make sure you are making the claim on the right policy.
+The insurance company needs this document to cross-reference with their own records, to make sure you are making the claim on the right policy.

 If you cannot find the policy document, contact the insurance company to let them know the deceased had a policy with them.

-These policies forms are very straightforward.
+These policy forms are very straightforward.

 They take everything from there.